 Job opportunities vary by region.
 You'll need to do some research to find out what jobs are available where.
-You could do this by looking at job vacancy listings, contacting recruitment agencies, or exploring our jobs database.
+You could do this by looking at job vacancy listings, contacting recruitment agencies, or exploring our job profiles.

 Where would you like to live?